Warranty & Accessories

 Aside from performance and ease of use, there are other factors to consider before you determine which electric razor is right for you.
 You should consider the following criteria before choosing an electric razor.

 Some electric shavers allow you to use them while they're plugged in, but if you shave on the go, you won't have that option.
-This is where the cordless running time comes into importance.
+This is where the cordless running time becomes important.
 The best electric razors allow 40-60 minutes of shaving time when they aren't plugged in.
+Aside from the Wahl LifeProof razor, which has the longest battery life of any electric razor in our reviews at 90 minutes, the Remington Smart Edge and the Remington Hyperflex, are tied for second longest at 60 minutes each.

 All electric razors are rechargeable.
 You can charge them either by plugging them in or simply placing them on the charging dock.
 However, not all electric razors recharge at the same rate.
 The best shavers for men only take one hour to fully recharge, but some take up to four hours.

-The best electric shavers come with a cleaning station, which provides a more thorough cleaning to your razor than just rinsing it with water, which you can do if you're in a hurry.
-The cleaning station also lubricates and dries your razor.
-Razors that don't include a cleaning station and can't be cleaned by simply rinsing them under tap water must be cleaned with certain oil, which can be more time-consuming.
+The best electric shavers have a cleaning station that lets you clean the razor more thoroughly than you could by rinsing it with water, because it lubricates and dries your razor for you.
+Razors that don't include a cleaning station and can't be cleaned by simply rinsing them under a tap must be cleaned with special oil, which is more time-consuming.

 Most electric razors are similar across the board on warranty coverage, which is usually two years.
-However, others may last up to a few years or even for five depending on the razor.
+However, some are covered for up to five years.